NinjaSong/VR-Atlanta/README.md

 # VR-Atlanta
-Made with Unity. \nWork with Sean.
+Made with Unity.
+Work with Sean.